11/6/2024

 John Kim

 Thank you.
-Gary, can I ask your decision to retire from the CEO position?
-What drove that decision?
-How much of that was influenced by the Blue Orca report that came out?
-And if you have any commentary on some of those findings, including the personal loans taken from board members?
+Gary, can I ask your decision to retire from the CEO position, what drove that decision?
+How much of that was influenced from the Blue Orca report that came out?
+And if you have any commentary on some of those findings, including the personal loans taken from some board members.

 speaker

 Yeah, I think, thanks for asking, John, because certainly there's a big decision in my life.
-After 40 years of building this business with the last 30 as a public company, I've been contemplating my next steps, especially over the last couple of years.
+After 40 years of building this business, with the last 30 as a public company, I've been contemplating my next steps, especially over the past couple of years.
 At this stage of my life with three children and lots of grandchildren, there are a lot of other things I want to experience.
 And while I love this business and deeply value its continued success, I'm just confident in the strategic objectives we put in place.
 And I really am excited with the progress we're making.
 So having John here to help drive our initiatives was also a key factor in my decision to move forward with the transition.
 And it is not related to any report or anything like that.
 It's just, you know, the period of time and the fact that starting this process for a company that I co-founded back in 1975, it is certainly bittersweet for me, but I couldn't be more excited about what lies ahead for Sun.
-It will continue to be the largest single contributor of my network.
+It will continue to be the largest single contributor of my net worth.
 So I remain very, very excited and very positive, if you will, about the growth opportunity for Sun.
-So I look forward to working with the board and the company on a transition and as the committee runs its search process.
-But it is a bittersweet moment for me.
-And I've watched this company as we talked about earlier, grow, if you will, from a handful of communities 30 plus years ago to what it is today.
-So I'm pleased at what we've established and I just do think it's time for a new CEO to step in and take over.
+So I look forward to working with the board and the company on a transition and as a The committee runs its search process, but it is a bittersweet moment for me, and I've watched this company, as we talked about earlier, grow, if you will, from a handful of communities 30-plus years ago to what it is today.
+So I'm pleased at what we've accomplished, and I just do think it's time for a new CEO to step in and take over.

 speaker